lubiah/kudadamold/src/routes/blog/_blog/adding-matomo-website/index.md

 ![Sign In Error](https://kudadam.sirv.com/blog/adding-matomo-website/sign_in_error.PNG)

-It is very obvious that you will run into this error when installing Matomo from Softacalous but don't worry, this is a solution.
+It is very obvious that you will run into this error when installing Matomo from Softaculous but don't worry, this is a solution.

 Just clear your browser cache and you will be good to go.